lakshith-403/-IOI2020/README.md

 - USACO Training
 - Codeforces Contests
 - National Olympiad Contests (Sri Lanka)
-- Other Excersises
+- Other Exercises

 The [USACO](https://train.usaco.org/) on-line training pages provide hundreds of hours of free instruction and practice problems to improve your programming and problem-solving skills.
 It's awesome.
 You should check it out if you haven't already.

 [Codeforces](https://codeforces.com/) is a  site where they hosts contests very frequently.
 That's also very cool and many Olympiad Contestants participate in 'em.

-*just to clarify: I'm not a super pro and not like i'm gonna participate ioi for sure.
-I'm trying to get into the national team And I'm shairing my learning process*
+*just to clarify: I'm not a super pro and not like I'm gonna participate ioi for sure.
+I'm trying to get into the national team And I'm sharing my learning process*

 **I hope this repository helps you at least a little in your journey:)**